Embroidered Patches vs PVC Patches – Which Is Right for You in Canada?

 If you want patches built for Canadian conditions, Patch Makers Canada can help.
 We design and produce custom embroidered and PVC patches that match your brand, your climate, and your purpose.
 Every piece is made with care, tested for durability, and finished with professional precision.
 Choose quality that lasts.

-Picture of Alexa Max
+Picture of Grace Williams

 Get a Custom Quote